schuyleresprit/vcl/pages/slovenian.md

 <div class="col-sm-1">
 </div>
 <div class="col-sm-10">
-<div class="page_title"><h3>English</h3></div>
+<div class="page_title"><h3>Slovenian</h3></div>

-Represented here are the authors who have written works in English.
-Some of these may be texts translated into English from other languages.
+Represented here are the authors who have written works in Slovenian.
+Some of these may be texts translated into Slovenian from other languages.

 __Return to <a href="{% link pages/languages.md %}">Languages</a>__